How do I list on Booking.com?

 While Booking.com has evolved to provide a solution to assist smaller property managers to handle their payments more easily, they have not yet rolled out a solution that helps hosts deal with security deposits.
 It can be a hassle to have to collect funds manually and refund them at the end of each stay.
 This can give rise to human error, as well as cost a lot in labour.
 While it is possible to pre-authorise cards, pre-authorisations usually expire after some time and due to the new PSD2 Strong Authentication regulations, one can no longer just pre-authorise a card that has not been previously tokenised through a 3-D Secure Link.
 The best system out there to handle security deposits for bookings coming from Booking.com is the one developed by our team at Zeevou.

 Booking.com does not offer a “guest profile” as such.
 That is, you are not able to view reviews that hosts have left for guests previously, in fact only guests are able to review properties on Booking.com.
 Not only can you not see a photo of the guest after they place their booking, but there is no Host Guarantee similar to the one that Airbnb provides.
 Not only does this mean that you should think carefully about implementing security deposits as described above, but you also need to do your own due diligence on your guests.
 To vet your guests you ideally want to get them to sign your Terms and Conditions and collect their ID, via a platform such as Signable.

 How can I list on Booking.com and cover my back?

-PS: Not only can Zeevou help you automate your processes while expanding your reach through other channels, we can also help you increase your direct bookings and save on commissions overall by providing you with an SEO-friendly booking site and collecting guest’s email addresses as part of the automated booking processing, regardless of where they are booking from!
+PS: Not only can Zeevou help you automate your processes while expanding your reach through other channels, we can also help you increase your direct bookings and save on commissions overall by providing you with an SEO-friendly booking site and collecting guest’s email addresses as part of the Booking Confirmation Process, regardless of where they are booking from!